synapse-wireless-labs/ja-jira-addon/README.md

 * Add a key for what the colors mean in the bar chart
 * Add auto-refresh option (partially implemented, need advice from Atlassian)
 * Consider changing add-on name to be more descriptive (requires flushing live postgres database, though)
+* Find a way to display a Risk Description that does not have a specific Risk Level

 ### Known Issues